-Hong Kong is strategically located on the Far East trade routes and is in the geographical centre of the now fast-developing Asia-Pacific Basin.
-In terms of tonnage of shipping using its facilities, cargo handled and the number of passengers carried, Hong Kong is one of the major ports of the world.
+Hong Kong is strategically located on the Far East trade routes and is in the geographical centre of the fast-developing Asia-Pacific Basin.
+In terms of tonnage of shipping using its facilities, port cargo and passenger throughput, Hong Kong is one of the major ports of the world.

 Hong Kong is a modern, well-equipped deep-water port serving two main types of maritime transport: ocean-going vessels from all parts of the world and river-trade vessels from the Pearl River.
-In 2016, the port of Hong Kong handled 19.8 million TEUs, making it one of the world’s busiest container ports.
-A daily average of around 75 ocean-going vessels and 430 river-trade vessels arrived at the port.
+In 2017, the port of Hong Kong handled 20.8 million TEUs, making it one of the world’s busiest container ports.
+A daily average of around 73 ocean vessels and 435 river vessels arrived at the port.

 Hong Kong does not have a port authority and the Marine Department of the Government of the Hong Kong Special Administrative Region is responsible for the day-to-day administration of the port.